dotnet/csharplang/proposals/low-level-struct-improvements.md

 There will also be a by value `get` and `set` accessor generated for every

 The backing storage for the buffer will be generated using the `[InlineArray]` attribute.
-This is a mechanism discussed in [isuse 12320](https://github.com/dotnet/runtime/issues/12320) which allows specifically for the case of efficiently declaring sequence of fields of the same type.
+This is a mechanism discussed in [issue 12320](https://github.com/dotnet/runtime/issues/12320) which allows specifically for the case of efficiently declaring sequence of fields of the same type.
 This particular issue is still under active discussion and the expectation is that the implementation of this feature will follow however that discussion goes.

 ## Considerations